-The FDA’s Center for Drug Evaluation and Research (CDER) is the part of the agency that regulates over-the-counter and prescription drugs, including biologic therapies, to ensure that safe and effective medications are available to the people who need them.
+The FDA’s Center for Drug Evaluation and Research (CDER) is part of the agency that regulates over-the-counter and prescription drugs, including biologic therapies.
+To ensure that safe and effective medications are available to the people who need them.

 Importance of Time-Limited Challenges

 Ascione and Taylor emphasized that what works best in the context of CDER is time-limited crowdsourcing challenges as opposed to open-ended initiatives.
 For their innovation strategy, time-limited challenges work better.

 For one thing, they get higher participation rates when the idea submission period is limited to around two weeks.
 It’s easier to maintain momentum and enthusiasm for relatively short, defined time periods.
 Furthermore, they can target their communications and message for the two-week period (rather than having to do so indefinitely).
 And they find that people stay engaged better when the challenges are not open-ended.

 This may not be the right approach for other organizations.
 It’s important for each organization to determine which type of innovation challenge works best for its needs at the time.